draberf/blender-node-export/README.md

 **Colors > Sockets** -- Adjust the colors of markers and wires for specific value types.

 **Colors > Sockets > Use generic socket color** -- All scockets in the output will be rendered using the same color ("Generic"), for example for minimalist visual styles.

+## Size Options

+**Output Size > Size** -- Choose size constraint type:
+- Default: The output's scale will not be affected.
+- Custom: Specify width or height of output (in pixels).
+- Page: Limit output size to fit to a page.
+Choose between portrait or landscape, and define margins to reduce the dimensions by.